mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   },
   "error": [
     {
       "errorCode": "Error code if registration fails.
-Remaining keys above are dropped in case of errors.", "message": "Description of the error code"
+The remaining keys above are dropped in case of errors.", "message": "Description of the error code"
     }
   ]
 }
 ```

-The entire response is sent as a JWT format.
-So the final response will look like:
+The entire response is sent in a JWT format.
+So the final response will look like this:
 ```
 "response" : base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
 ```